openstack/puppet-keystone/README.md

 This modules contains classes and native types that install and configure keystone.

 This version of the module is targetted at Folsom.
+The Essex version of this module can be found in the essex branch.

 # Tested use cases #

-This module has been tested against the dev version of Ubuntu Precise.
+This module has mainly been tested against Ubuntu Precise and RHEL 6.

 It has only currently been tested as a single node installation of keystone.

-It is currently targetting essex support and is being actively developed against packaging that are built off of trunk.

 # Dependencies: #